 Tingling in the leg

 Depending on the location and severity of the nerve compression, you may feel tingling, a pins-and-needles-like sensation, or a prickly feeling in one or both legs, which can also travel down into the feet and toes.
-Or, you may feel a burning sensation in those same areas.
+You may also feel a burning sensation in those same areas of your body.

 Leg pain that feels like a pulled muscle